Edgar-Donk/edgar-donk.github.io/README.md

         except (NameError, AttributeError):
             self.s = Style()
 ```
-then any normal command used by Style can be used unchanged providing we use the same alias system, in our case self.s., so
+then any normal command used by Style can be used unchanged, providing we use the same prefix system, in our case "self.s.", so
 list(sorted(self.s.theme_names())) would work for both the standard themes and the ttkthemes.

-When comparing a ttktheme with a standard theme the first obvious difference is that we are loading the image files and using
+When comparing the script of a ttktheme with a standard theme the first obvious difference is that we are loading the image files and
-photo (known as PhotoImage in tkinter) on all the images, which are then later referred to by their image name without the gif
+using photo (known as PhotoImage in tkinter) on all the images, which are then later referred to by their image name without the gif or
-suffix.
+png suffix.
 Thereafter the ttkthemes closely follow the standard themes by first loading up the colour aliases, then configuring the
 general settings using configure, followed by mapping the general states.
 From thereon the themes configure and map out the
-individual widgets, often the simple widgets are left out and the parent theme's widgets are used.
+individual widgets, often the simple widgets are left out in which case the parent theme's widgets are used.
 The images are loaded using
-$I(image filename) as opposed to image as in python.
-The padding and border sizes would be shown as
+$I(image filename) as opposed to "image" in python.
+The padding and border sizes would be shown as:-
 ```
 -padding {6 2 6 2} or -border {22 7 14}
 compared to using python
 padding = [6, 2, 6, 2] or border=[22, 7, 14]
 ```
-After all that we see that ttkthemes has one or two major differences to the standard themes, look at the different ways that
+After all that we see that ttkthemes show one or two major differences to the standard themes - all states require their own separate
-the combobox downward arrow is depicted.
-Normally the button widget is the deciding factor as to whether this theme appeals to
+images for each widget, which if properly used allows a more pleasing effect, look at the different ways that the combobox downward
-you or not.
+arrow is depicted.
 Check some of the images - you may notice that a pressed image is the same as a normal image except that it has been
-inverted.
-Some themes could be easily adopted as they stand, others such as kroc may be of use in showing you how to do certain
+inverted (this is often the case where a button has a surface with a 3D effect).
+Some themes could be easily adopted as they stand,
-effects.
-Of interest, note that radiance and ubuntu are very nearly the same except that ubuntu uses png as opposed gif
+others just may be of use in showing you how to obtain certain effects.
+Note that radiance and ubuntu are very nearly the same except
-images.
+that ubuntu uses png as opposed gif images.
 So once you are aware of how the themes work you may decide to devise your own.
-It takes quite a bit of time but is
+It takes
-relatively straighforward.
+quite a bit of time but is relatively straighforward.

 ## 06 So you want to roll your own